spatie/google-time-zone/README.md

 */
 ```

-When no time zone was found a `TimeZoneNotFound` exception will be thrown.
+When no time zone was found `null` will be returned.

 ## Postcardware